The Miraculous Mellops (TV series): Season 2

 Before going through with the final plan, Samantha gets Jane and Ralph to come back to Earth to help rebuild the nursery.
 Ralph has some tricks up his sleeve and is quite helpful.

 Following this, Samantha and Michael take the WOOP and go to the Grubs' planet.
 Finally being able to confront them, Samantha explains to the Grubs' the importance of growing up, and learning not to be destructive and hurtful to others.

 The Grubs have been stuck in this stage of their evolution to a faulty clock that exists in the black hole with Ebony.
 Darren is able to provide Ebony with instructions on how to fix it, and when it starts chiming, trees grow around the Grubs.
 It's revealed that Ebony is actually a grown up Grub.
 Samantha and Michael are then successful in convincing the Grubs to "climb a tree" and build themselves cocoons for growing up.

 Having saved the world, the two head back to Earth, and help prepare the nearly rebuilt nursery for the gala party.
-Surprising Bill and Aunt Josey, the gala is successful, and ends spectacularly with the now grown-up Grubs sending one last 3D video-fax to the Mellops, singing a song of thank you, and appearing in the night sky above the nursery—fantastic promotion.
+Surprising Bill and Aunt Josey, the gala is successful, and ends spectacularly with the now grown-up Grubs sending one last 3D video-fax to and thanking the Mellops through song and appearing in the night sky.

 Meanwhile, Ebony has left her Black Hole, and come to the party along with some other grown up grubs.
 Darren has also decided he prefers the company of the Mellops to that of his own family.
 Meanwhile, Bernie Dump's many debts from failed business ventures catch up to him, and the bank takes his trailer, the only thing he had left.
 He and Harmony watch the Grubs singing in the night sky, now left with only each other.